 Isn’t it exciting when you came to know that you going to witness something amazing.
 Something associated with the tag like biggest, highest, longest, deepest or something like that.
-Here, i am talking about largest Shivlinga ( Linga is a representation of Lord Shiva) at Bhojpur Temple.
+Here, i am talking about largest Shivlinga at Bhojpur Temple ( Linga is a representation of Lord Shiva).
 And it will not be wonder, if you didn’t heard about it.
 India is really a great country for the explorer, here you may find anything unexpected anywhere.

 This is Bhojeshwar temple or Bhojpur temple about 25 Km from capital city Bhopal , which has the largest Shivlinga.
 This ancient temple is approx 1000 year old.
 King Bhoja of Parmara dynasty had build this great temple during 11th century.
 He must have been a great devotee of Lord Shiva, so he thought to build such a big Shivlinga.
 Name of the temple also derived from Bhoja+Eshwar (God of Bhoja) and so this village got its name Bhojpur.